AndyDentFree/SpriteKittenly/README.md

 Main motivation finding ways to do things for touch feedback and rendering in [Touchgram][tg] which was initially ported from C++ and the Cocos2D-X game framework.
 Touchgram lets you compose multi-page interactive messages within Apple iMessage.

+The SwiftUI samples mostly built as part of the [Purrticles][p1] Particle Editor app which is a companion to Touchgram but also a developer and designer tool in its own right.

 See specific README in each project directory